North Shore Community Calendar

 salem: Pop-Up Library at the Community Life Center, 10 a.m. to noon, 401 Bridge St. Salem Public Library visits.
 Check out books, movies, card registration.
 Free to public.

-danvers: Lunchtime History Films: Service Dogs and how they help, noon to 1 p.m., Tapley Memorial Hall, 13 Page St. Free; donations appreciated.
+danvers: Lunchtime History Films: Service Dogs and how they help, noon to 1 p.m., Tapley Memorial Hall, 13 Page St. Free – donations appreciated.
 Bring lunch!
 Questions?
+Call 978-777-1666.

 Saturday, Feb.
 29